What is Identifiers?

-Identifiers are nothing but a name that is given for a PL/SQL object.
+Identifiers are nothing but a name that is given to a PL/SQL object.
 The object could be constant, variable, exception, cursors, procedures, function, package, trigger, object type, reserve word or label.

 In this tutorial, you will learn-